 Neither party has cited any legislative history or other authority which would provide a clear definition of the legislative intent of the word "private" in Section 118.22(3) and the Examiner's own research has failed to produce any such authority.
-The history of Subchapter IV of Chapter 111, Wisconsin Statutes, indicates a general legislative trend towards expansion of the organizational and representation rights of municipal employes, and nothing has been introduced in evidence, argued on brief or found by the Examiner which indicates a specific legislative intent to limit the right to be represented in specific circumstances created in Section 118.22(3).
+The history of Subchapter IV of Chapter 111, Wisconsin Statutes, indicates a general legislative trend toward expansion of the organizational and representation rights of municipal employes, and nothing has been introduced in evidence, argued on brief or found by the Examiner which indicates a specific legislative intent to limit the right to be represented in specific circumstances created in Section 118.22(3).

 The Complainants herein introduced evidence concerning the role which the labor organization seeks to take in private conferences held pursuant to Section 118.22 and have argued that such conferences provide a forum in which effective representation provided by the labor organization may be particularly helpful to the teacher who is being considered for nonrenewal.
-In this case Turner is young, was unfamiliar with the process in which she had become involved, was unprepared or unable to effectively present her own case, and was, up to the last minutes before the beginning of the conference, expecting to rely upon her labor organization for representation in the conference with her Employer.
-After attending the conference without her representatives, Turner was still unsure of the charges which had been made against her.
-Against this background the Respondents have urged that "private" requires exclusion of the labor organization as well as the Board's Own agents, the Superintendent and Administrators.
-The Examiner believes that the construction placed on the term "private conference" by the
+In this case Staska did not fully understand the charges which had been made against him, was unfamiliar with the process in which he had become involved, was unprepared or unable to effectively present his own case, and consistently asserted his desire to be represented by the Crandon Education Association and Wisconsin Education Association in the proceedings before the Board.
+Against this background the Respondents have urged that "private" requires exclusion of the labor organization as well as the Board's own agents, the Superintendent and Administrators.
+The Examiner believes that the construction placed on the term "private conference" by the School Board is too restrictive and creates an unnecessary conflict in the statutory scheme.